The estimates process

 Estimates hearings replace committee of the whole consideration of the appropriation bills, except where a senator has circulated an amendment or request for an amendment, in which case debate is confined to the amendment.

-Community Affairs Legislation Committee during estimates hearings at Parliament House
+Rural and Regional Affairs and Transport Committee during Budget estimates at Parliament House, 2018